nimarb/pytorch_influence_functions/README.md

 * [x] add some visualisation of the outcome
 * [ ] add recreation of some graphs of the original paper to verify implementation
+* [ ] allow custom save name for the influence json

 ### v0.3